There’s no perfect way to run a remote company, but there are a few things you can do to build a vibrant and successful team.

 There are pros and cons to running a remote company

 There's a clear shift among companies to go remote.
 Gallup and the Bureau of Labor Statistics estimate that 22% of Americans work from home while nearly 50% are involved with remote or virtual team work.
+While the recent survey found that 90% of remote workers feel they get more work done when working remotely.
 But before you decide to go remote, you should know what you're signing up for.

 What are the cons?